kordano/treasurer-server/README.md

 ## How to run the tests

+First get all node dependencies:

+`lein npm install`

+Then run tests:

-`lein doo node test` will run node tests.
+`lein doo node test`

 ## License